Fepozopo/odin-recipes/README.md

 # odin-recipes
-This is a project for The Odin Project that will test everything I've leard about Git Basics and HTML Foundations.
+This is a project for The Odin Project that will test everything I've learned about Git Basics and HTML Foundations.